hbctraining/Intro-to-rnaseq-hpc-O2/lessons/05_permissions_and_environment_variables.md

 -rw-rw-r-- 1 rsk27 rsk27 377 Oct  6 10:28 /home/rsk27/unix_workshop/README.txt
 ```

-If we wanted to make this an executable file for ourselves (the file's owners) we would say `chmod u+rwx`, where the 'u' signals that we are changing permission for the file's owner.
-To change permissions for the "group", you'd use the letter "g", e.g. `chmod g-w`.
+If we wanted to make this an executable file for ourselves (the file's owners) we would say `chmod u+rwx`, where the `u` signals that we are changing permission for the file's owner.
+To change permissions for the "group", you'd use the letter `g`, e.g. `chmod g-w`.

 >> The fact that something is marked as executable doesn't actually mean it contains or is a program of some kind.
 We could easily mark the `~/unix_workshop/raw_fastq/Irrel_kd_1.subset.fq` file as executable using `chmod`.
 Depending on the operating system we're using, trying to "run" it will fail (because it doesn't contain instructions the computer recognizes, i.e. it is not a script of some type).